mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 be issued a warrant to investigate allegations of corruption in the subsector bureaucracy.
-The warrant for this task would give the noble the right of access to local police and Ministry of Justice records and to ‘borrow’ personnel as needed.
+The warrant for this task would give the noble the right of access to local police and Ministry of Justice records and to 'borrow' personnel as needed.
 It might make provision for the noble to suspend government officials or even Imperial nobles.
 Trying to use this warrant to take command of an Imperial Navy cruiser would be pointless.
 Some warrants are more open than others.
-There are rumors that ‘blank warrants’ exist, which essentially state that the bearer speaks with the Emperor’s direct authority and can essentially take command of any assets, up to and including the Imperial bureaucracy or an entire battle fleet, if he feels the need.
+There are rumors that 'blank warrants' exist, which essentially state that the bearer speaks with the Emperor's direct authority and can essentially take command of any assets, up to and including the Imperial bureaucracy or an entire battle fleet, if he feels the need.
 Only a handful have ever been reported and most of these were proven to be fakes.
-It may be that the ‘blank warrant’ never actually existed, though there are a number of entertainment vids on the subject.
+It may be that the 'blank warrant' never actually existed, though there are a number of entertainment vids on the subject.
-The third circumstance is where a noble ‘presumes authority’ in a crisis.
-Technically, and by long precedent, those elevated to the nobility hold the Emperor’s trust and are his direct representatives.
+The third circumstance is where a noble 'presumes authority' in a crisis.
+Technically, and by long precedent, those elevated to the nobility hold the Emperor's trust and are his direct representatives.
 Although they may have no official power in a given situation, a noble may step forward and start giving orders if it seems necessary.
 The Imperium is based on traditions of individuals acting decisively